Skip to main content Accessibility information

 Your treatment plan will be based on what you as an individual need to improve function, relieve pain and aid recovery.

-Our state of the art clinic, is run by third and fourth year student osteopaths and students in other years may observe as part of their training.
-Our qualified tutors supervise the student osteopaths to ensure that diagnosis and treatment is safe and effective.
+Our purpose-built clinic is run by third and fourth-year student osteopaths, and students in other years may observe as part of their training.
+Our qualified tutors supervise the student osteopaths to ensure that diagnosis and treatment are safe and effective.
 You can see the same student osteopath, for continuity, up to a maximum of 6 times.
 This is to ensure our students see a variety of patients and conditions during their clinical training.

 Your treatment may begin at your first appointment.
 You may also be given exercise and stretch advice to be done as part of your treatment plan outside of your visit(s) to the clinic.